simonccc/kopsrox/README.md

 __create__
 - downloads the image file defined in `koprox.ini` as `up_image_url` under the `[proxmox]` section
 - patches it ( installs packages qagent + nfs client)
-- imports the disk using qm
+- imports the disk using `sudo qm`
 - installs k3s

 __destroy__